 By Telephone

-You may also purchase a lincense by calling Customer Service at 866-716-6550.
+You may also purchase a license by calling Customer Service at 866-716-6550.
 The system is available 24 hours a day.

 List of Vendors

-For online sales and a list of vendors, see: https://www2.illinois.gov/dnr/LPR/Pages/default.aspx.
+For online sales and a list of vendors, see https://www.exploremoreil.com/agentlocator.

 Walmart stores are a great choice for buying a fishing license.

-Illinois has entered into an agreement with the States of Missouri, Iowa, Wisconsin, Kentucky, and Indiana to permit persons licensed or legally exempt from licenses by those states to fish in any of the waters forming a boundary between those states and the State of Illinois and lying within the territorial jurisdiction of this State in the same manner and to the same extent that persons holding or legally exempt from Illinois licenses may do if the laws of Missouri, Iowa, Wisconsin, Kentucky, and Indiana, respectively, extend a similar privilege to persons licensed or legally exempt under the laws of this State.
+Illinois has entered into an agreement with the States of Missouri (see here for info on Missouri fishing licenses), Iowa (see here for info on Iowa fishing licenses), Wisconsin, Kentucky (see here for info on Kentucky fishing licenses), and Indiana (see here for info on Indiana fishing licenses) to permit persons licensed or legally exempt from licenses by those states to fish in any of the waters forming a boundary between those states and the State of Illinois and lying within the territorial jurisdiction of this State in the same manner and to the same extent that persons holding or legally exempt from Illinois licenses may do if the laws of Missouri, Iowa, Wisconsin, Kentucky, and Indiana, respectively, extend a similar privilege to persons licensed or legally exempt under the laws of this State.
 Check full details here.

 Yes.
 Illinois does offer lifetime licenses for its residents – Resident Lifetime Fishing License and Resident Lifetime Sportsmen’s Combination Hunting/Fishing License.